-In accordance with the decision established in the United Nations Framework Convention on Climate Change (UNFCCC) regarding policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation, and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks (REDD+), the Government of Guyana (GoG) hereby submits its Third Summary of Information (SOI) on REDD+ Safeguards.
+In accordance with the decision established in the United Nations Framework Convention on Climate Change (UNFCCC) regarding policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation, and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks (REDD+), the Government of Guyana (GoG) hereby submits its Fourth Summary of Information (SOI).

-This SOI follows the submission of Guyana's second SOI in January 2023 and seeks to present Guyana's efforts in implementing the safeguards listed in decision 1/CP.16 Appendix I (hereinafter Cancun safeguards), and how the country continues to address and respect the Cancun safeguards in accordance with decisions 12/CP.17, 12/CP.19, 17/CP.21.
+This SOI follows the submission of Guyana's third SOI in March 2024 and seeks to present Guyana's efforts in implementing the safeguards listed in decision 1/CP.16 Appendix I (hereinafter Cancun safeguards), and how the country continues to address and respect the Cancun safeguards in accordance with decisions 12/CP.17, 12/CP.19, 17/CP.21.

-Key updates include the presentation of the newly updated Safeguards Information System (SIS) and an update on the REDD+ revenue sharing system.
-Guyana's previous SOI's covered the periods between 2009 and 2020, and January 1, 2021, and December 31, 2022, respectively.
+Guyana's previous SOI's covered the periods between 2009 and 2020, 2021 and 2022, and 2023 respectively.

-This SOI covers the period between January 1, and December 31, 2023.
+This SOI covers the period between January 1, and December 31, 2024.